BassThatHertz/Audio-Resampler/README.md

 # Audio Resampler

 This program changes the sample rate of all WAV files to 44.1kHz and names the files as "[original name] + [44.1kHz]".
-E.G. An audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the sample rate has been changed.
+For example, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the sample rate has been changed.
 The orignal audio files are not replaced/deleted.
-The audio files must be in the put into the "Audio-Resampler-master" folder.

 Instructions: